 PAST PROJECT: To reach students in grades 10-12, Pathfinder worked with Bayer Shering Laboratories on the peer development strategy in 10 schools in Lima to increase students' awareness of sexual reproductive health and adopt healthy and responsible behaviors to prevent unwanted pregnancies.

 PAST PROJECT: In October 2011, Pathfinder published a working paper entitled, "Meeting the Reproductive Health Needs of Youth Living with HIV in Tanzania."
 It was presented in Tanzania in November and two manuscripts are being developed based on the study.

-Pathfinder’s mHealth project in Mozambique seeks to identify and address the educational barriers that youth face in accessing and using family planning.
+PAST PROJECT: Pathfinder’s mHealth project in Mozambique identified and addressed the educational barriers that youth face in accessing and using family planning.

 Mayer Shasthya: Reducing Maternal Morbidity and Mortality due to Postpartum Hemorrhage and Eclampsia in a Select Area of Bangladesh

 PAST PROJECT: Mayer Shasthya (Mother's Health) was a two year community-based intervention funded by Pathfinder and World Bank to save mother's lives in rural Bangladesh.

 PAST PROJECT: Pathfinder’s Matrika project brought improved maternal health care to three districts of Uttar Pradesh.

 Making a Difference: Strengthening a Comprehensive and Integral Response against Tuberculosis in Peru

 PAST PROJECT: The project focuses on policy promotion in the health and education sectors and building the capacity of local and regional governments and civil societies.